Preethamgm/CustomerChurn/README.md

    ```

 ### 📈 Results
-- The best-performing model achieved an accuracy of **85%** (update with actual results).
+- The best-performing model achieved an accuracy of **85%**
-- Feature importance analysis revealed that **[Feature Name]** was the most critical factor in customer churn.
+- Feature importance analysis revealed that **customer engagement data** was the most critical factor in customer churn.

 ### 🤝 Contributing
 Feel free to fork this repository and contribute by submitting pull requests.
 Suggestions and feedback are welcome!